ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 ## International Data Transfers

-CultureCrunch is based in New South Wales, Australia, and operates globally.
+Culture Crunch is based in New South Wales, Australia, and operates globally.
 Your information may be transferred to and processed in countries outside Australia, including the United States and European Union.

 ### Data Transfer Protections
 When we transfer data internationally, we comply with Australian Privacy Principle 8 (Cross-border disclosure of personal information) and use: